 - Pack your equipment - one camera, a fully charged battery, a high capacity memory card, a wide angle lens, waterproof covers (or weather sealed equipment), a tripod, remote shutter release cable, a clean micro fibre cloth, and a raincoat...of course.

 Photographing lightning is not without risk.
-If you are able to detect lightning, you're close enough to be struck, so avoid wide open spaces, do not set up near a tree or metal pylon.
-Seek shelter, for example a building with plumbing or lightning rod, a car, or a stone structure.
+If you are able to see lightning, you are close enough to be struck, so avoid standing in wide open spaces, do not set up near a tree or metal pylon.
+Seek shelter, for example in a building with plumbing or lightning rod, a car, or a stone structure.
 Always tell someone where you are going and when you will be back.

 Set up & Shoot your lightning photograph layers

 - Set up your tripod and camera for the best view - remember safety first!